 - Scrape off any excess food before loading the dishwasher (maybe for your compost bin).
 Now the detergent is washing the dishes not your discarded food!

 - Run the cold rinse programme with a little detergent (or soda crystals or non-foaming washing-up liquid to be effective cold).
-Prevent food caking on, especially dairy products, especially if a full wash is not going to be run for a while.
+Prevent food caking on, especially dairy products, if a full wash is not going to be run for a while.

 - Clean the filters (if bunged up) before the main wash.
-This makes sure that the water pumping, etc, is as effective as possible, and again not merely spreading old food around the machine!
+This makes sure that the water pumping, etc, is as effective as possible, not merely spreading old food around the machine!
 Your dishes will be cleaner for it.